 Choose DNA Funded.

-It is often the most practical budget-first path with broad coverage and simple setup.
+It is often the most practical budget-first path with broad crypto coverage and straightforward setup.

 If you trade forex and crypto and need platform range